SMTorg/smt/doc/_src_docs/surrogate_models/krg.rst

 For categorical, we add as many continuous dimensions with bounds [0,1] as possible output values for the variable and then we round in the prediction to the output dimension giving the greatest continuous prediction.

 More details available in [2]_.
-See also :ref:Mixed-Integer Sampling and Surrogate.
+See also :ref:`Mixed-Integer Sampling and Surrogate`.

 Implementation Note: Mixed variables handling is available for all kriging models (KRG, KPLS or KPLSK) but cannot be used with derivatives computation.